 Stonegate continues to make positive contributions towards driving our environmental impact, improving society for the future.
 The climate agenda continues to be at the forefront of wider industry retail and hospitality thinking, seen very much in supply chain decisions, as well as the general provision of energy.
-The last 12 months has generally seen challenges in industry supply chain and the energy market, where energy and carbon management are playing an increasingly important role.
+The last 12 months has seen a softening in challenges in industry supply chain and particularly the energy market, although energy and carbon management continue to play an increasingly important role in the medium and long term.

-In 2021 we continued enhancing our internal governance establishing an ESG steering group bringing together experts in their respective areas.
-These relevant experts covered key parts of the ESG agenda including Commercial, Energy, Property, HR and Comms.
-Considering stakeholder priorities, the steering group created a strategy identifying areas of focus, as well as laying out a direction for the various elements of ESG.
-The steering group continues to date, and the remit grows as the ESG agenda continues to mature.
-In the last financial year energy saving initiatives have become a key focus area for Stonegate and this has been reflected in the steering group focus.
-Work targeted on climate related risks and opportunities has also begun in the last 12 months.
-To date we have seen that climate related risks are relatively low, as reflected by minimal climate related insurance claims history as well as minimal to no business interruption.
-Working with external consultants ERM International (ERM), work looking at climate related risks and opportunities has begun, which has initially concluded that Stonegate specific risks are low and that any risks are most likely be as a result of industry global supply chain dynamics.
-The steering group meets each quarter to update on progress and discuss relevant matters and reports back to the Main Board and our shareholders.
+To enhance our internal governance, we have refocussed our ESG steering group, bringing together experts in their respective areas.
+These relevant experts cover key parts of the ESG agenda including Commercial, Energy, Property, Operations and Comms.
+Considering stakeholder priorities, the steering group continues to support the development of a group sustainability strategy to ensure the direction of travel is appropriate and relevant.
+Stonegate has also created a Sustainability Team looking at the broad agenda of evolution, analytics and governance.
+In the last financial year energy saving initiatives have continued to be a key focus area for Stonegate and this has been reflected in the steering group focus.
+Work targeted on climate related risks and opportunities has also continued in the last 12 months.
+To date we have seen that climate related risks are relatively low, as reflected by minimal climate related insurance claims history as well as minimal business interruption.
+Last year, we worked with external consultants ERM International (ERM), looking at climate related risks and opportunities, which concluded that Stonegate specific risks are low and that any risks are most likely be as a result of industry global supply chain dynamics.
+The steering group meets each quarter to update on progress and discuss relevant matters to report back to the Board and our shareholders.
+The role of the Board is to agree strategy, steer and support, oversee delivery and set / monitor targets.
+ESG is a regular item on the Board agenda, with the ESG steering group formally attending to update at least once a quarter.

 In 2022 Stonegate performed a major carbon baselining exercise with help from external consultants, setting out our carbon footprint and in-depth analysis of areas of opportunity.
 The analysis highlighted prospective areas that can make a difference, reflecting size and complexity.
-Like many in hospitality, scopes 1 & 2 account for approximately 10% of the carbon opportunity and the much harder to achieve 90%, sits in scope 3.
+Like many in hospitality, Scope 1 & 2 account for approximately 10% of our carbon emissions and the much harder to achieve 90%, sits in Scope 3.
+We are updating this footprinting work for the most recent financial year using an updated methodology and higher quality data in order to get a more accurate Carbon footprint.
+The intent is to perform this annually to understand and drive underlying carbon reductions from planned activity and initiatives.